 cluster0-shard-00-00-l2zsn.mongodb.net:27017, cluster0-shard-00-01-l2zsn.mongodb.net:27017, cluster0-shard-00-02-l2zsn.mongodb.net:27017

-Port: Ignored if specified in the address, otherwise used as a default for every host without a port, 27017.
+Port: Ignored if it is specified in the address, otherwise it's used as a default for every host without a port, 27017.

 Authentication mechanism: Username and password